Who are the Tory members who will choose the next prime minister?

 What’s their background?

-One thing that stands out about Conservative party members, according to the Party Members' Project data, is that they are overwhelmingly male.
-63 per cent of Tory members are male, compared to 37 per cent who are female.
+One thing that stands out about Conservative Party members, according to the Party Members' Project data, is that they are overwhelmingly male.
+Sixty three per cent of Tory members are male, compared to 37 per cent who are female.

 The members are also generally middle class.
 80 per cent belong to the highest social economic group, ABC1, which is used by marketers to denote different backgrounds.
 This should be considered a rough guide, as NRS social grade system has been the subject of criticism in recent years.

-Perhaps more interesting is the fact that 40 per cent of Conservative members earn more than the national average, and one in 20 earns more than £100,000.
-This is particularly notable given about 4 in 10 are eligible for their pensions.
+Perhaps more interesting is the fact that 40 per cent of Conservative members earn more than the national average and one in 20 earns more than £100,000.
+This is particularly notable given about four in 10 are eligible for their pensions.

 Data published by the same academics found 97 per cent of Tory members are white, somewhat out of step with the general population where 87 per cent of the population are white.